replicatedhq/replicated-field-labs/instruqt/support-cli/03-collect-support-bundle/assignment.md

 ### 4. Diagnose issues and fix application

-Based on the advice presented in the support bundle content, perform corrective action on the cluster..
+Based on the advice presented in the support bundle content, perform corrective action on the cluster.

 <details>
   <summary>Open for a hint on config file issue</summary>